 Distances and Travel Times to St. Simons Island

-From Jacksonville, FL: 67 miles and a little over an hour’s drive.
+From Jacksonville, FL: 67 miles, a little over a 1-hour drive.

 How to Get to St. Simons by Plane

-With nearby airports offering convenient connections, reaching this coastal paradise from major hubs in Atlanta, Charlotte, or Orlando is easy.
-Whether you’re jetting in for a quick weekend escape or staying for an extended vacation, traveling to St. Simons Island is a breeze for visitors throughout the country.
+Nearby airports offer easy flights, making it simple to reach this coastal paradise from major cities like Atlanta, Charlotte, or Orlando.
+Whether you’re coming for a quick weekend or a longer stay, flying to St. Simons Island is easy for visitors nationwide.

 Commercial Airlines:

-Brunswick Golden Isles Airport (BQK): Brunswick Golden Isles Airport, previously known as Glynco Jetport, is the nearest commercial airport to St. Simons Island and Jekyll Island, just under ten miles away.
-With daily flights available to and from Hartsfield-Jackson Atlanta International Airport (ATL) via Delta Connection jets, the short 37-minute flight flies by!
+- Brunswick Golden Isles Airport (BQK): This is the closest commercial airport to St. Simons Island and Jekyll Island, less than ten miles away.
+It offers daily flights to and from Hartsfield-Jackson Atlanta International Airport (ATL) via Delta Connection jets.
+The short 37-minute flight goes by fast!

-Jacksonville International Airport (JAX): Jacksonville International Airport is about an hour’s drive from St. Simons and offers a full range of services, including car rentals and express pick-up for private transportation.
+- Jacksonville International Airport (JAX): Jacksonville International Airport is about an hour’s drive from St. Simons.
+It offers full services, including car rentals and express pick-up for private transport.

-Savannah Hilton Head International (SAV): Savannah Hilton Head International Airport is bustling with charm, extremely easy to navigate, and about an hour and a half drive from St. Simons.
+- Savannah Hilton Head International (SAV): Savannah Hilton Head International Airport is charming and easy to use.
+It’s about a 1.5-hour drive from St. Simons.

 Private Airlines: